russell-rozenbaum/GAN-Denoiser/readme.md

 Now we can run train_gan.py
 <!-- TODO: finish training and performance anlysis implementations -->

+### Except
+Except I am still working on properly implementing the GAN trainingand evaluation process... trained denoiser outputs are currently... not the greatest

 ## Ideas

 Given this is a trivial dataset, generated through random uniform and gaussian distributions, this model will by no means be efficient on real-world data alone.